fieldtrip/website/video.md

 ## Other online video resources

-### FieldTrip Videos
+### FieldTrip videos

 We have a [YouTube channel](https://www.youtube.com/fieldtriptoolbox) on which we post our own video material and on which we link to relevant material from others.

-### NatMEG Videos
+### NatMEG videos

-The [NatMEG](https://www.natmeg.se), the Swedish National MEG Facility at the [Karolinska Institute](http://www.ki.se) in Stockholm, has recorded a set of scientific lectures and instructional video's on MEG.
+The [NatMEG](https://www.natmeg.se), the Swedish National MEG Facility at the [Karolinska Institute](http://www.ki.se) in Stockholm, has recorded a set of scientific lectures and instructional videos on MEG.
 These can be viewed online [here](http://natmeg.se/learnaboutmeg/meglectures/index.html).

-### SPM Course Videos
+### SPM course videos

-The SPM team at the [Wellcome Trust Centre for Neuroimaging](http://www.fil.ion.ucl.ac.uk) at UCL has also made a number of really nice [course lecture video's available](http://www.fil.ion.ucl.ac.uk/spm/course/video/).
+The SPM team at the [Wellcome Trust Centre for Neuroimaging](http://www.fil.ion.ucl.ac.uk) at UCL has also made a number of really nice [course lecture videos available](http://www.fil.ion.ucl.ac.uk/spm/course/video/).

-### EEGLAB Course Videos
+### EEGLAB course videos

 The EEGLAB team at the [Swartz Center for Computational Neuroscience](https://sccn.ucsd.edu) at the UCSD has recorded and published the [video lectures at one of their training workshops](http://thesciencenetwork.org/programs/12th-eeglab-workshop).
 This includes lectures on Mining event-related brain dynamics, independent component analysis, localizing sources, statistics, mobile and real-time EEG, etc.